 Design Rationale

 The DMA module must encapsulate many possible configurations.
 These configurations can be enabled or disabled per the configuration header file.
+All programs use DMA for the Flash CRC Test (part of the TMS570 uC diagnostics); some programs configure additional uses.

+The DMA peripheral is reset by a system reset and can also be reset by a control register bit.
+The latest version of TMS_570 Startup includes a test of DMA MPU functionality; at the conclusion of this test it sets the DMA peripheral reset bit.
+Per discussion with TI and draft updates to TI documentation, the reset bit should be checked to ensure the peripheral is out of reset before configuring registers.

+This init function checks the reset bit; whether the peripheral was last reset by a system reset (when used with older versions of TMS_570 Startup) or by the reset at the end of the startup test, the peripheral is expected to be out of reset by the time this init function executes.
+If the reset bit indicates the peripheral is not out of reset, a global variable flag is used to indicate a DMA reset failure.
+This flag is used in the TMS570_uDiag component which controls the Peripheral Startup Fault NTC (0x037).

-DMA is initially reset in this function and enabled at the end of the function.
+DMA is enabled at the end of the function.
 Once this is done, DMA will remain active for the remainder of the ignition cycle.
 Individual channels can be enabled or disabled as needed, however.
-Note that there is open discussion with TI regarding the need to wait for the initial reset to complete.
-The reset is explicitly released, but TI later stated that this has no effect.
-Once an appropriate wait time is determined from TI, the design should be updated accordingly.

 MPU Settings

 The nature of the DMA MPU is different from that of the CPU.
 The DMA has four configurable memory regions; anything outside of the declared regions is considered full access.
-The regions may overlap, however, and are treated by “priority” – that is, any memory in Region 0 will take precedence over memory in Region 3.
+The regions may overlap, however, and are treated by “priority” – that is, for addresses included in multiple regions, the settings in the lowest-numbered region are used.
 In light of this, the final memory region is used to cover the majority of the memory map.
 The other three regions are configured to allow access to specific regions.
 The following table shows the memory region allocations: